UK’s Johnson to suspend Parliament as his Brexit plans stall

+Immediately after the vote, Parliament will be prorogued, or suspended, a highly unusual move by the government that limits Parliament’s ability to block Johnson’s plans for Brexit.
+It is being challenged in court by opponents who say the suspension is anti-democratic and illegal.

+Johnson says he is cutting short the parliamentary term so he can outline his domestic agenda at a new session of Parliament in October.

-LONDON (AP) — Prime Minister Boris Johnson insisted Monday a new Brexit deal can be reached to ensure Britain leaves the European Union by the Oct.
-31 deadline, as he acknowledged that withdrawing without one would be a “failure” for which he’d be partially to blame.
+Johnson repeated his insistence Monday that Britain must exit the EU on Oct.
+31, but acknowledged that leaving without an agreement on divorce terms “would be a failure of statecraft” for which he’d be partially to blame.

+On a visit to Dublin, Johnson said he would “overwhelmingly prefer to find an agreement” and believed a deal could be struck by Oct.
+18, when EU leaders hold a summit in Brussels.

+The comments marked a change of tone, if not substance, from Johnson, who is accused by opponents of driving Britain at full-tilt toward a cliff-edge Brexit.
+Cabinet Minister Amber Rudd resigned over the weekend, saying she didn’t believe Johnson was sincere about seeking a deal.

 Irish Prime Minister Leo Varadkar warned Johnson that “there’s no such thing as a clean break,” and if Britain crashed out, it would “cause severe disruption for British and Irish people alike.”